Delta Force 2: The Colombian Connection: Helicopter crash

-On May 16, 1989, the unit had been filming for two months and was due to be finished on May 27.
-A helicopter took off to film a scene, then veered to the left and plunged into a 40-foot ravine.
-Four people on board were killed – electricians Don Marshall and Mike Graham, cameraman Gaddi Dansig, and pilot Jojo Imperial.
-About 10 people were hospitalized, including actor John P. Ryan and stuntman and actor Matthew Gomez.
-Days later the actor Geoff Brewer died.
-Norris stated that production shut down for six weeks, in order for everyone to recuperate and added that the casualties were his close friends.
-He also stated that production in the Philippines could have continued but the cast and crew were "so devastated" and had to return to the United States to "get our minds functioning again."
+On May 16, 1989, the unit had been filming for two months and was due to finish on May 27.
+An SA 360 Dauphin helicopter took off to film a scene, then veered to the left and plunged into a 40-foot ravine.
+Four people on board were killed in the crash: electricians Don Marshall and Mike Graham, cameraman Gaddi Danzig, and pilot Jojo Imperial.
+Actor Geoff Brewer subsequently died from injuries sustained in the accident, bringing the total number of fatalities to five.

+Norris stated that production shut down for six weeks so that the cast and crew could recuperate.
+He said that the casualties were his close friends.
+He also stated that production in the Philippines could have continued, but the cast and crew were "so devastated" that they had to return to the United States to "get our minds functioning again."

-After the accident, the production looked at alternative locations, including Puerto Rico.
-They transferred to Tennessee to complete filming.
-The movie is dedicated to the memory of the crew killed.
+The film was dedicated to the memory of the crew members killed during production.

 This was the second helicopter accident in a Norris film.
-The first happened during the filming of Braddock: Missing in Action III in the Philippines, when four soldiers working as extras were killed in the crash of the military helicopter the film company was renting.
+The first occurred during the filming of Missing in Action III in the Philippines, when four soldiers working as extras were killed in the crash of a military helicopter rented by the film company.

-The families of the men killed later sued Cannon films.
+Eric Hahn performed stunt work on the film and appeared in two scenes as a prisoner at Cota's compound.
+In a 2005 account of his experiences on the production, Hahn described Chuck Norris as "the nicest and friendliest of all the major actors that I ever met", recalling that Norris would spend hours signing autographs and posing for photographs.
+Hahn contrasted this with his assessment of director Aaron Norris, whom he described as temperamental and alleged would "scream at the crew constantly".
+According to Hahn, some crew members left the production because of what he regarded as Aaron Norris's persistent rudeness.
+Hahn also recalled that Chuck Norris appeared at times to be "ashamed" of his brother's behavior.

+Hahn also discussed the helicopter accident.
+According to his account, the pilot had raised concerns about the helicopter's maintenance and proposed postponing filming until the following day.
+Hahn said that Aaron Norris became angry at the suggestion and threatened to replace the pilot if he did not proceed, after which filming went ahead as planned.
+Hahn stated that a stunt coordinator was subsequently reprimanded by SAG-AFTRA following the accident.
+He nevertheless attributed responsibility for the circumstances surrounding the incident to Aaron Norris rather than the stunt coordinator.

+Numerous production crew members were reportedly fired because of difficulties obtaining three Sikorsky helicopters.
+The Philippine government was reluctant to provide the helicopters following a previous accident during the production of Missing in Action III.